aaaaayushh/cf_ai_privote/README.md

 - All audio processing stays on your device
 - **Easy model switching** - choose from Tiny, Base, Small, Medium, or Large models
 - **One-click model downloads** directly from the app settings
-- Pre-built app includes Base and Tiny models ready to use

 ### AI-Powered Summarization